komejo/d8-theming-guide/README.md

 	regions_hidden:
   	  - sidebar_first

 ## Javascript

 ### Libraries and Scripts

-> Drupal 8 doesn't load any additional scripts.
+Drupal 8 doesn't load any additional scripts.
 This also means that by default a library like [jQuery is not included](https://www.drupal.org/node/1541860).
 You have to declare it as a dependency for your script in order to use it.
 In the early stages of Drupal 8, this was done using `hook_library_info`.
 Since this was one of the last remaining hooks in Drupal 8, it got [replaced by a `*.libraries.yml` file](https://www.drupal.org/node/2201089).

+> Since Drupal 8 does not support IE8 and below, and because Javacript has evolved, [you might not need jQuery](http://youmightnotneedjquery.com/).
+If hovever you do want to use jQuery, make sure to look up some of the [best practices](http://lab.abhinayrathore.com/jquery-standards/) for using jQuery.

 Let's add some custom javascript to our theme.
 Our script will location in the `js` folder inside our theme (`/js/custom-script.js`).
 Next, we create a `*.libraries.yml` file.
 Let's call this `awesome.libraries.yml` (`{theme-or-module-name}`.libraries.yml) and save it into the root of our theme.